DeWitt Clinton (locomotive): Original DeWitt Clinton

 In 1831, the M&H constructed its first locomotive, the DeWitt Clinton.
 The locomotive was then delivered by boat on July 25, and given its first test run on July 30.
 The test showed that the Clinton was unable to make much heat from its supply of Lackawanna coal, and only reached a top speed 7 mph.
 To solve this problem, the railroad decided to replace the coal with coke.
 On August 3, another test was conducted with the substitute fuel.
-This time, the Clinton made the run between Albany and Schenectady in an hour and 45 minutes.
-This equates to an average speed of about 9 to 10 mph.
+This time the Clinton made the run between Albany and Schenectady in an hour and 45 minutes, an average speed of about 9 to 10 mph.

 On August 9, 1831, Clinton made its first passenger run on the same line.
 The locomotive was attached to a train of three coaches from Goold works in Albany.
 These were part of a collection of six specifically designed by James Goold for the M&H. The so-called “Goold Cars” were built from six stagecoach bodies and sold to the M&H for $310 a piece.
 Each coach could accommodate between 15 and 18 passengers.
 During its inaugural run, the locomotive impressed its passengers by completing the run in a record 38 minutes, with an average speed of 25 to 27 mph.
 A similar trip on the Erie Canal, by comparison, would have taken hours due to a longer route and boats being slowed down by more than a dozen locks.

 The Mohawk and Hudson Railroad was officially opened on September 24, 1831.

-After 2–3 years of continued service, the DeWitt Clinton was eventually scrapped by the railroad in 1833.
+After about 2 to 3 years of continued service, the DeWitt Clinton was scrapped in 1833.